ignaden/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 * training set accuracy of 100%
 * validation set accuracy of 93.5%
 * test set accuracy of 92.2%

+It is correct that 100% training accuracy is indicative of overfitting, but given the good performance out of sample and the fact that I removed data points (easier to fit with less points), I am not concerned with the 100% accuracy for in-sample training data.

 I used the model suggested by the course materials, hence I will answer the following: